nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

 While [unit tests](./unit-tests.md) cover individual functions, this does not constitute full coverage.
 Consideration should be given to how the components of a large system interact, and how the layers fit together.
-These tests run realistic scenarios against a full system via Bamboo scripts.
+These tests run realistic scenarios against a full system via scripts run in Bamboo.

 ## Test Assumptions